 • $0 State Income Tax: Workers in Texas do not see any deductions for 'state income tax' on their monthly paychecks.
 This is a significant advantage compared to some other states in the U.S.

-• Attracting Businesses: Not only individuals but also corporations face lower corporate income tax burdens, leading many large companies to relocate their headquarters or branches to Texas.
+• Attracting Businesses: Not only individuals but also corporations benefit from lower corporate income tax burdens, leading many large companies to relocate their headquarters or branches to Texas.

-Property Tax is a Major Source of State Revenue
+Property Tax is a Major Source of Revenue

 • Variability by School District: School districts often determine tax rates, leading to significant variations in property taxes across regions.
 Areas known for good school districts tend to have slightly higher property taxes, but many believe that the absence of a state income tax offsets the overall tax burden.